 Every Essentia natural organic latex mattress can help a sleeper achieve a deep, long-lasting nighttime rest.
 However, when it comes to cooling features, these are two of the best cooling mattresses available today.
 In fact, even Essentia’s Lifestyle mattresses are temperature neutral meaning they do not trap heat.
 But with Essentia patented natural memory foam technology featured in the Performance and Wholebody Recovery categories, an Essentia sleeper can experience active cooling throughout the night.

-The Classic 8's claim to fame was as Essentia's original organic foam mattress.
+The Classic REM5's claim to fame was as Essentia's original organic foam mattress.
 Today, it delivers an elevated mid-contour designed to support proper spinal alignment, regardless of sleeping position.

-Sleepers who rely on the Classic 8 will benefit from a mattress designed to draw heat away and decrease your body's temperature by three degrees over an eight-hour cycle.
+Sleepers who rely on the Classic REM5 will benefit from a mattress designed to draw heat away and decrease your body's temperature by five degrees over an eight-hour cycle.

 Its design calls on our patented molding technology that responds intuitively to you through the night as you shift and turn.
-Furthermore, the Dormeuse helps sleepers sleep up to seven degrees cooler than your internal body temperature over an eight-hour cycle.
+Furthermore, the Dormeuse REM9 helps sleepers sleep up to nine degrees cooler than your internal body temperature over an eight-hour cycle.

 When it comes to finding the best cooling mattress for sleepers who sleep hot, you want to focus on the production process and high-quality materials.
 Essentia's cooling technology helps our products surpass the required mandates for mattresses sold in the United States.